-Although the Knowinnovation team facilitates a number of different kinds of workshops and events, we’re probably most known for running Sandpits and Ideas Labs.
+Although the Knowinnovation team facilitates a number of different kinds of workshops and events, we’re probably most known for running Ideas Labs (aka Sandpits, when they started in the UK).
 These events, very intense and immersive, bring together people of diverse backgrounds and disciplines in order to generate ideas for radically novel research proposals.
 KI has developed a process that helps these extreme ideas emerge, but there’s another very important component to the success of these workshops: the collection of participants in the room.
 Here’s how we counsel our clients to organize a group for one of these events.

 How many Participants?

-Ideally there are 25-35 people in the room.
+Ideally there are 25-35 people invited to participate.
 Forty is doable, but it’s probably too much.
 It makes the herding-people-around during the event a bit unruly and time consuming, and eventually, when the groups form, they are numerous.
-That might mean more potential projects, but it also means that during the report-backs and presentations, the participants get fatigued and the peer feedback loop – an important part of the Sandpit – won’t be as constructive.
+That might mean more potential projects, but it also means that during the report-backs and presentations, the participants get fatigued, which means the peer feedback loop – an essential part of the Ideas Lab – won’t be as constructive.

 Situated around the Problem

 Each participant needs to have some connection with the problem area; their expertise has to be relevant to the challenge.
 They might only understand or have experience with one aspect of the problem, and that’s okay.
 They don’t need to understand all aspects of the problem, but at least a part of it.